Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Introduction

-Despite their different formulations, both MCT and replica-based theories predict a mean-field dynamical arrest at a critical temperature $T_c$,\footnote{The precise value of the critical point is different in both theories, but this is purely a technical matter that pertains to the different approximations involved in either scheme \cite{szamel2010dynamic}.} and their formal equivalence has been established through mappings that reproduce the asymptotic mode-coupling dynamic scaling near the transition from replica calculations \cite{parisi2013critical, rizzo2013supercooled}.
+Despite their different formulations, both MCT and replica-based theories predict a mean-field dynamical arrest at a critical temperature $T_c$, and their formal equivalence has been established through mappings that reproduce the asymptotic mode-coupling dynamic scaling near the transition from replica calculations \cite{parisi2013critical, rizzo2013supercooled}.
 While MCT is known to be incorrect in the limit of infinite dimensions \cite{schmid2010glass, ikeda2010mode, laudicina2024simple}, it is nevertheless conceptually related to the DMFT of the glass transition.
-As a matter of fact, predict qualitatively similar scaling behavior near the dynamic transition (which we know to exist in the limit of infinite dimensions).
+In fact, all three theories predict qualitatively similar scaling behavior near the dynamic transition (which we know to exist in the limit of infinite dimensions).
 In contrast to MCT, the replica theory does becomes exact in the limit of infinite dimensions \cite{kurchan2012exact, kurchan2013exact, charbonneau2014exact}.
-Concentrating on the similarity of the critical scaling we can nevertheless say that these three theories belong to the same universality class.
+While the precise location of the critical point depends on the approach, by concentrating on the similarity of the critical scaling we can nevertheless say that these three theories belong to the same universality class.
+The discrepancies in the location of the transition are purely a technical matter reflecting different approximations involved in each scheme \cite{szamel2010dynamic}.